feyre-2001/CollegePredictor/Readme.md

-# JEE Mains 2020 College Predictor
+# JEE Mains College Predictor 2020
 *The website* : [www.collegepredictor.ml](https://www.collegepredictor.ml/)

-This predictor uses the dataset provided by [JoSAA](https://josaa.nic.in/WebInfo/Page/Page?PageId=1&LangId=P) to predict the colleges an engineering aspirant may get.
+This predictor uses the dataset provided by [JoSAA 2019](https://josaa.nic.in/WebInfo/Page/Page?PageId=1&LangId=P) to predict the colleges an engineering aspirant may get.
+It takes some inputs from the user and than predicts College.
+It uses the cutoff of JOSAA last round of last year to predict this year cutoff accordingly .
 If no rank is provided, the app predicts the rank using Linear Regression.

 ![Web Demo](data/demo.gif)